aaronland/go-ucd-username/README.md

 ## WASM

 Yes.
 See the [ucd-wasm.go](cmd/ucd-wasm.go) tool for details.
 It depends on Go `1.12` or higher to build.
-It also explicitly disallows space or punctuation in usernames.
+(Remember: All the [WASM stuff](https://golang.org/pkg/syscall/js/) in Go is still considered experimental.)
+It also explicitly disallows space or punctuation in when converting usernames.
 That could/should be modified to check input variables (in JavaScript-land) but today it does not.

 ![](docs/ucd-wasm.png)